 At this time of year, people are obsessed with getting things done “before Christmas”.
 But data from our estate agent comparison tool estateagent4me – which helps you find your best local estate agent – shows properties listed in the late autumn generally prove slower to shift.

 So if you’re waiting until after Brexit on 31st October to make your move, you should think again.

 Over the past four years, homes listed in October have taken an average of 61 days to sell.
 This means that homeowners who want a sale agreed this side of Christmas should be looking to list their house for sale by Monday 21st October at the latest.

 What Brexit means for your house move

-So with less than 70 days till October 31, and the likelihood of a no deal Brexit high, we’ve sought the views of a range of industry experts on whether those considering selling a house should sit tight or get on with their house move.
+So with October 31 nearly upon us, and the likelihood of a no-deal Brexit high, we’ve sought the views of a range of industry experts on whether those considering selling a house should sit tight or get on with their house move.